 Applicant's Description: As noted above, the TDR program is not applicable to the subject site as the site is not a receiving area under the program.
-Since the subject property is not within the Urban/Suburban Tier then neither the provisions of the Workforce Housing Program (WHP) and Affordable Housing Program (AHP) would apply; however, the applicant is proposing to provide 6.66% of the total units in accordance with the WHP.
+Since the subject property is not within the Urban/Suburban Tier then neither the provisions of the Workforce Housing Program (WHP) and Affordable Housing Program (AHP) would apply; however, the applicant is proposing to provide 10.0% of the total units in accordance with the WHP, consistent with that required of the Minto West project.